-As of 31.12.2023, the structure of the Management Committee was the following:
+As of 31.12.2024, the structure of the Management Committee was the following:

-Mr. Georgios Athanasopoulos CEO
+- Mr. Georgios Athanasopoulos CEO

-Mr. Theodor Cornel Stanescu
+- Mr. Theodor Cornel StanescuMr.
+Ovidiu CraciunasFirst Deputy CEO

-Mr. Ovidiu Craciunas

-Vacant position

-First Deputy

-Deputy CEO

-Deputy CEO
+- Mi.
+Ovidiu Craciulias

+- Mr.Periklis Voulgaris

 The duties and responsibilities of the bodies that provide the management function, respectively the Directors members of the Management Committee are detailed in the Bank's Constitutive Deeds, the Regulation of the Management Committee and the Internal Functioning and Organization Regulation.